Social Inflation: Why Car Accident Lawsuits Are Driving Up Insurance Costs

 See if you qualify for a lower rate in less than 2 minutes

-In this guide, you'll learn exactly what social inflation is, how rising jury awards and attorney involvement affect bodily injury claims, and — most importantly — how to protect your finances by carrying the right liability limits in today's high-stakes legal environment.
+In this guide, you'll learn exactly what social inflation is, how rising jury awards, attorney involvement, and third-party funding affect bodily injury claims, and — most importantly — how to protect your finances by carrying the right liability limits in today's high-stakes legal environment.

 Key Pinch Points